 Illness and emergencies

-- Keep your doctor's phone number close by in the event of an emergency.
+- Keep your healthcare provider’s phone number with you in the event of an emergency.

-- Call your doctor if you have any symptoms of illness, such as vomiting, diarrhea, infection, or fever.
+- Call your healthcare provider if you have any symptoms of illness, such as vomiting, diarrhea, infection, or fever.
 Illness can change the way warfarin works.

 - Always carry or wear identification that states you are taking warfarin.
 In an emergency, you may not be able to speak for yourself.

 - Check with your doctor before you travel.
-You may need to have a blood test and an adjustment to the warfarin dose before you leave.
+You may need to have a blood test and an adjustment to your warfarin dose before you leave.

-- While you travel, carry your medications with you at all times: do not put medications in checked baggage and do not leave them in the car.
+- While traveling, carry your medications with you at all times.
+Do not put medications in checked baggage and do not leave them in the car.

 What should I do if I cut myself while on warfarin?

-If the cut is small, put pressure over the cut until the bleeding stops (this may take up to 10 minutes).
+If you cut yourself and the cut is small, apply constant pressure over the cut until the bleeding stops.
+This may take up to 10 minutes.
 If the bleeding doesn't stop, continue to apply pressure and go to the nearest emergency room.

-If the cut is large, apply pressure and get help immediately, either by phone or by going to the nearest emergency room.
+If you cut yourself and the cut is large, apply constant pressure and get help immediately either by calling 911 or your local emergency number or by having someone drive you to the nearest emergency room.